Vaasgeet/gcadapter-oc-kmod/README.md

 ## Installing

-Open your command prompt and enter you git directory.
+Open your command prompt and enter your git directory.
 Now run `git clone https://github.com/Vaasgeet/gcadapter-oc-kmod` and `cd gcadapter-oc-kmod/`.

 Running `chmod u+x ubuntuinstaller.sh` and `sudo ./ubuntuinstaller.sh` should do the job.
 The module will be loaded on boot and set to 1000 Hz mode.
 You might need to execute `sudo ./ubuntuinstaller.sh` each time you upgrade your kernel.